Skip to main content

 - In an asynchronous learning environment, learners can respond to peers’ postings and access learning resources at any time based on the learner’s own schedule.

-- Learners enrolled in the PATHWAYS courses, usually in a designated cohort in a given program level.
+- Learners enrolled in the PATHWAYS courses.

 - A person who facilitates the learning experience among the participants in a course room within the parameters of the goals and objectives of the course curriculum.